polina-fuksman/machine-learning-zoomcamp/07-midterm-project/README.md

 This project focuses on predicting the time required for a courier to deliver an order.
 By analyzing various features related to the order, courier, and environmental conditions, the model provides an estimated delivery time in minutes.

-The primary goal was to explore the factors that significantly influence delivery time and to build an effective regression model using XGBoost.
+The primary goal was to explore the factors that influence delivery time and to build an effective regression model using XGBoost.

 The final model is an **XGBoost Regressor**, which achieved a **Root Mean Squared Error (RMSE) of 3,7 minutes** on the test set.

 ## Dataset

 The model was trained on the [Food-Delivery dataset](https://huggingface.co/datasets/aneesarom/Food-Delivery) from Hugging Face.
-This dataset contains anonymized, real-world data from a food delivery service and is conveniently pre-split into training and test sets.
+This dataset contains anonymized, real-world data from a food delivery service.

 ## Features